Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Extension to Bures-Wasserstein VR-IWAE

 where the vector $a_*$ and matrix $S_*$ are defined by, respectively,

-The explicit expressions for $a_*$ and $S_*$ and their Monte Carlo estimates can be found in the Appendix.
-Algorithm \ref{alg:wgb} presented in \Cref{sec:algorithm} is readily amenable to this BW gradient, by replacing the vector $a_*$ and matrix $S_*$ in Algorithm \ref{alg:wgb} with the above ones.
+The explicit expressions for $a_*$ and $S_*$, along with their Monte Carlo estimates, can be found in \Cref{sec:BW_derivation_VE_IWAE}.
+Applying essentially the same proof as in \Cref{pro: BW grad SNR}, we can show that the SNR of this BW gradient scales as $\Omega(1)$.
+Algorithm \ref{alg:wgb}, presented in \Cref{sec:algorithm}, is readily adapted to this BW gradient by substituting the newly derived expressions for the vector $a_*$ and matrix $S_*$.

-We assess the efficacy of the VI algorithm on a unimodal yet challenging toy density, often referred to as the banana-shaped distribution \citep{Heikki2001}.
-Let $q$ denote the density function of a $d$-dimensional Gaussian distribution $\mathcal{N}(0,\Sigma)$ with the covariance $\Sigma=\mathrm{diag}(100,1,...,1)$.
-Given a constant hyperparameter $b > 0$, this distribution is defined as $\pi(x) = q(\phi(x))$, where
+We evaluate the efficacy of this VI algorithm using a unimodal but challenging target, commonly known as the banana-shaped distribution \citep{Heikki2001}.
+Let $q$ denote the density function of a $d$-dimensional Gaussian distribution $\mathcal{N}(0,\Sigma)$ with covariance matrix $\Sigma=\mathrm{diag}(100,1,\dots,1)$.
+For a given hyperparameter $b > 0$, the target density is defined as $\pi(x) = q(\phi(x))$, where